PineconeTree/PineconeTree/README.md

 🌱 Currently seeking opportunities in Software Engineering, Cybersecurity, Software Quality Assurance, and System Administration

-⚡ Primarily use EndeavourOS (Arch Linux).
+⚡ Primarily use Linux(Fedora).
+Heavy previous experience with arch-based linux.

 📚 Always learning and improving my skills.
 Feel free to suggest changes or send me a message!